Jan 08 6:00 p.m.

 (A) Queer Book Club

-A new, virtual book club for members of the LGBTQ+ community
+A virtual book club for members of the LGBTQ+ community

 We meet the first Thursday of every month at 6 PM to discuss books by queer and trans authors across a variety of genres.
 Connect with fellow readers, share your thoughts, and discover great stories in a welcoming and inclusive space.